← Back to Blog

 Galling (Adhesive Wear)

-This is the #1 killer of dies in stainless steel production.
+This is widely regarded as the #1 killer of dies in stainless steel production.
 Stainless steel has a strong tendency to adhesively bond to tooling surfaces during high-pressure contact.
 Workpiece material literally transfers and welds itself to the die face.

-Once galling starts, it creates a rough surface that accelerates further galling — a self-reinforcing cycle that quickly destroys die surface quality and screw appearance.
+Once galling starts, it creates a rough surface that accelerates further galling — a self-reinforcing cycle that can quickly destroy die surface quality and screw appearance.

 Lower Thermal Conductivity

-Stainless steel conducts heat about 3× slower than carbon steel.
+Stainless steel conducts heat roughly 3× slower than carbon steel.
 Heat generated during forging stays concentrated at the die-blank interface rather than dissipating through the screw blank.
 This localized heat:

 • Accelerates die wear